Noman-Tanveer/doc_classification_layoutlmv3/README.md

 The dataset used for training is provided [here](https://www.kaggle.com/datasets/ritvik1909/document-classification-dataset)

 - Since the dataset only contains 165 images training a large model like LayoutLMv3 from scratch is not feasible.
 Transfer learning is used to finetune the model on the current dataset.
+- Dataset is first split into training and test sets with 90% in train-set and 10% in test-set.
+- Trainset is then split into K(5) splits, which we use to perform cross-validation.
 - Another issue faced was that model would overfit very quickly within a few epochs.
 To address this issue I've emplyed learning rate dacay of 0.5 after every two epochs.
-- Training is not stable for batch-size lower than 4 likely because of batch norm function.
+- Training is not stable for batch-size lower than 4 likely because of batch-norm function.
+- F1-score quickly approaches 1 because problem is a simple one and number of test samples is very small.

-From the figures below we can see the trainiing progress and evidently model does not overfit:
+From the figures below we can see the training progress and evidently model does not overfit:
 - Training loss decreases consistantly:
 ![Training loss](imgs/Train_loss.png)
 - Validation loss does not increase because of low learning rate: